 Mayor will be charged with leading a national search for a superintendent; returning the district to full local control (a goal that depends heavily upon the ratings that her agency gives the school district); and implementing the financial recovery plan created by the board.

 The Oakland school board now oversees three areas: community relations, personnel and facilities.
-The state department of education, through its administrator Vincent Matthews, still controls the
+The state department of education, through its administrator Vincent Matthews, still controls the district's academic policy and the budget.

 In a closed session meeting earlier in the day, four board members voted in favor of the decision to move forward with an interim leader, while three -- Kerry Hamill, Noel Gallo and Chris Dobbins -- voted against the move, board president David Kakishiba reported.